 In the present era, all the management functions of the company are highly influenced by this diverse culture and leader is under a pressure to change the leadership style and decision making criteria because people from diverse cultural backgrounds cannot be treated same way and get the task done.

 Development of Managerial Skills in Decision Making Process

 Decision making process is a crucial segment of the business world and mainly managers of large business organisations are chiefly responsible for the final outcome of all decisions with respect to their organisations.
 Implementation of a specific guideline for all decisions can largely improve the effectiveness and efficiency of decision making process.

 Managers of business organisations require identifying issue objectively and from a number of perspectives.
 On the basis of various researches it has been suggested that following both critical and creative aspects surrounding the issue can help managers to enhance practical thinking abilities.

 Managers need to develop goals and objectives as in absence of specific goals and objectives; they will fail to develop business strategies for the future decisions or plans.
 Developing the goals will assist managers to develop a game plan for the future business deals and activities.

 Business managers while making important decisions need to search alternatives and investigate conjectures that are not apparent.
 Such decisions facilitate managers in determining the least risky choice among all the possibilities.
 Business managers in order to make effective and best decisions on all information available require taking appropriate time to evaluate the problem and analyse all reasonable options.
-Decision making process sometimes includes allocation or personal action.
+The Decision-making process sometimes includes allocation or personal action.

 Irrespective of whether business managers are following it individually or not, should always accept accountability for the decision.
 In order to develop efficient managerial skills, business managers should always accept the results of the decision and identify if amendment need to be done.
 Sometimes even a best decision can be improved with little corrections based on response or feedback of management.